smartdevicelink/generic_hmi/README.md

 ## Usage

-Core should be running, you should be able to see the container named `core` running:
+Core should already be running.
+To verify, use the following command and you should see a container with the name `core`:
 ```
 $ docker ps
 ```